iPhoring/ComputerVision/BehavioralCloning.md

 ### **Model Architecture**

-After experimenting with LeNet and NVIDIA, I chose NVIDIA architecture as it had better 'mse' and faster reaction time in GPU.
+After experimenting with LeNet and NVIDIA, I chose NVIDIA architecture as it has better 'mse' and faster reaction time in GPU.
 I have used NVIDIA https://arxiv.org/pdf/1704.07911.pdf and https://arxiv.org/pdf/1604.07316v1.pdf as a reference for coming up with the baseline model.The data is cropped and normalized in the model using a Keras lambda layer.

 Final model:
 01. Image Cropping to remove Sky and Car dashboard